Students' Union elections

 We have three full-time paid student officers who work on education, activities and opportunities and wellbeing and community.
 The three officers listen to students and work to improve your experience at university.
-Elections will take place in April.
+Elections have finished for 2020/21.

 School rep elections

 We have six part-time school reps representing the six University of East London schools.
 The reps will work closely with the course reps and the education officer to push for academic improvements.
-Elections will take place in April.
+Elections have finished for 2020/21.

 Course rep elections

 Our course reps are elected by their course mates to represent their academic views at course committees.
 They work to make sure students are empowered to share both positive and negative course feedback resulting in an improved learning experience.
 Elections will take place in autumn.